 I suggest going with the SPF 30 version for better sun protection.

-*An exception is The Ordinary Granactive Retinoid 2% Emulsion.
-While it falls into this category since it is an emulsion, because it has a thinner serum texture, you should apply it after water-based serums, but before suspensions, creams, emulsions, and oils.
+* LAYERING NOTE: Because The Ordinary Granactive Retinoid 2% Emulsion is an emulsion, you should apply it after water-based serums, but before suspensions, creams, emulsions, and oils since it has a thinner serum texture.

 Combining The Ordinary Serums

 You can combine more than one The Ordinary serum to address the same or multiple skin concerns.